Review of Sportsman’s Pride Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken by-product meal, corn meal, chicken fat (preserved with mixed tocopherols), ground wheat, rice, dried beet pulp (sugar removed), corn gluten meal, natural flavors, flaxseed, dried egg product, brewers dried yeast, salt, potassium chloride, lecithin, canola oil, rosemary extract, vitamins: choline chloride, vitamin E supplement, vitamin A supplement, vitamin D3 supplement, niacin, calcium pantothenate, thiamine mononitrate (source of vitamin B1), pyridoxine hydrochloride (source of vitamin B6), riboflavin supplement, folic acid, biotin, vitamin B12 supplement minerals: kelp polysaccharide complexes of zinc, iron, manganese and copper, zinc sulfate, copper sulfate, manganese sulfate, calcium iodate, cobalt carbonate, sodium selenite
+Ingredients: Chicken by-product meal (source of glucosamine and chondroitin sulfate), corn meal, chicken fat (preserved with mixed tocopherols), ground wheat, rice, dried beet pulp, corn gluten meal, chicken, natural chicken flavor, fish oil, flaxseed, dried egg product, brewers dried yeast, salt, potassium chloride, lecithin, canola oil, chicory root, rosemary extract, vitamins (choline chloride, vitamin E supplement, vitamin A supplement, vitamin D3 supplement, niacin, calcium pantothenate, thiamine mononitrate (source of vitamin B1), pyridoxine hydrochloride (source of vitamin B6), riboflavin supplement, folic acid, biotin, vitamin B12 supplement), minerals (polysaccharide complexes of zinc, iron, manganese and copper, zinc sulfate, copper sulfate, manganese sulfate, calcium iodate, sodium selenite), dried Lactobacillus acidophilus fermentation product, dried Lactobacillus plantarum fermentation product, dried Lactobacillus reuteri fermentation product, dried Bifidobacterium animalis fermentation product, dried Enterococcus faecium fermentation product

 Fiber (estimated dry matter content) = 3.4%